George Washington University: Enrollment

 During the 2013–2014 academic year, there were 5,015 undergraduates enrolled in the Columbian College of Arts and Sciences, 2,005 in the Elliott School of International Affairs, 1,566 in the School of Business, 774 in the School of Engineering and Applied Science, 367 in the George Washington University School of Medicine and Health Sciences, 174 in the Milken Institute School of Public Health, and 153 in the School of Nursing.

 Students come from all 50 U.S. states.
 The top states include New York, California, New Jersey, Pennsylvania, Massachusetts, Florida, Illinois and Connecticut.

 George Washington University has many international students at both the undergraduate and graduate levels.
 During the 2013–2014 academic year, there were over 130 countries represented among the student body.
 The most represented countries represented were China, South Korea, India, Saudi Arabia, Canada, Mexico, United Kingdom, Turkey, France, Nigeria, Pakistan, Japan, Iran, Germany, Brazil, Colombia, and Vietnam.

-Rankings
+Rankings and reputation

-GWU was ranked tied for 25th of the "Top Universities for Producing Billionaires 2016–2017" by Times Higher Educations World University Rankings, which also ranks GWU as 51st of the "Top 100 Universities for Producing Millionaires" in the world.

-Apart from its 61st national ranking, Forbes ranks GWU 44th among "Research Universities", 60th among "Private Colleges", 43rd among universities in the U.S. Northeast, and 287th among university rankings of "America's Best Value Colleges".

-GWU was ranked the 66th world's wealthiest university in 2015.

-The Princeton Review consistently ranks George Washington University in the Top 10 for the following categories:
+GW was ranked tied for 59th by U.S. News and World Report in 2025 on its National University list.

+GW was ranked 28th in "2024 National University Rankings" in Washington Monthly.

+Forbes ranked GW 67th in 2025.